kamilfranek/kamilfranek.github.io/_posts/2018-10-21-visualization-of-2017-FAANG-financial-statements.md

 Average revenue per user was $20.21 worldwide.
 In US & Canada average revenue per user is roughly 4x of worldwide average.
 Average outside US, Canada & Europe is significantly below worldwide average.
 The primary sources of user growth are India, Indonesia, and Vietnam.

 ## #2 Apple
 Apple is a great company and a profitable one with high margins.
 The first thing that will hit you in its income statement is an enormous net income line.
 Apple is the 2nd most profitable company in the world.
 (1st one is Saudi Aramco, but not by much).
-Apple is earning to its shareholders approximately 50bn US dollars a year.
+Apple is earning to its shareholders approximately $50bn a year.

 <figure>
     <a href="/assets/images/waterfall_income_statement_2017_aapl.png">